 As a result, I intend to continue writing about the photo gear that I use, and I figure there’s no better way to kick off the new year than by examining the X100S’ big brother.

-Over the holidays, I worked almost exclusively with the Fuji X-T1, courtesy of a loan from Fuji Canada.
+Over the holidays, I worked almost exclusively with the Fuji X-T1, courtesy of a loan from Fuji Canada.1

 Paired with a 10-24mm wide-angle zoom and a 60mm macro prime, this kit has braved the frosty Toronto winter with me, and plunged into the Mexican coastal jungles in pursuit of wildlife and tropical vistas.

 As before, I took my time with this review.
-It’s not because I needed a long time to understand the camera; it’s because translating my experience of how it performed into an article that will help others is an important responsibility.
+It’s not because I needed a long time to understand the camera; it’s because translating my experience of how it performed into an article that will help others is a great responsibility.

 Me telling you “it’s great!” is just as useless as me spouting a spreadsheet’s worth of specifications at you.
 That isn’t helpful information, and it’s not a product review: it’s a press release.